bobdenotter/many-eyes-of-making/Session recap/Drone Strike.md

 Rydia hoists Galen over her shoulder and the two of them climb back down, joining the others.
 Nerima seems anxious for action, wanting to go after her teammates, but the others try to at least come up with some sort of plan before they start moving.
-They agree they should try and find the secret entrance and move in through that, but before they leave, Beck turns to Orvex, curious if he intends on coming with them.
+They agree they should try and find the secret entrance and move in through that, but before they leave, Beck turns to [[Orvex]], curious if he intends on coming with them.